 Prices vary depending on how long you wish to ride so negotiate a good price.

 7 Amazing places to visit in Melaka, Malaysia

 1. Visit The Stadthuys Museum

-Coined the Red Square in Malaka (or the Dutch Square), here you can explore their traditional windmill, fountain, look inside their church and wander around the museum.
+Coined the Red Square in Malaka (or the Dutch Square), here you can explore their traditional windmill, and fountain, look inside their church and wander around the museum.